adrytech/adrytech/README.md

-## I'm a YouTuber, Twitcher and Apprentice Developer --> ☕ !
+## ✌️HELLO HERE!
+I'm a YouTuber, Twitcher and Apprentice Developer -> ☕ !
 - 🌱 I am learning Java and JavaScript for Minecraft!
 - 👯 I collaborate with [MultiCore Network]
 - 💥 I develop datapack, mod, plugin and script for Minecraft!